top of page

 用心持念佛來救 朵朵金蓮去超生

 Since we left our true home in Eternal Heaven and stepped into the mortal world, we have wandered through sixty thousand years and countless lifetimes.
 In that long journey, we have forgotten who we are and where we came from.
 Yet Eternal Mother has never forgotten.
-From above, She watches with a heart full of longing, waiting for Her children to return.
+From above, Eternal Mother watches with a heart full of longing, waiting for every child to return.

 Now the final age has come.
 The road home is open, but no one can walk it for us.
 Our own hearts must awaken with the deep wish to return.
 Receiving Tao is the first step.
 The next is to live by the Sutra of Maitreya.